 In a mixer fitted with the paddle attachment, beat eggs until light colored and thick.
 Add sugar and salt, continuing to beat until shiny and pale yellow.

-Add extracts, melted butter, and 1/2 cup of the flour, folding in gently.
+Add extracts, zest, melted butter, and 1/2 cup of the flour, folding in gently.
 Fold in remaining 1/2 cup of flour.

 Pour batter into prepared pan and sprinkle with sliced almonds.